leodutra/leodutra/README.md

 "I've debugged codebases you devs wouldn't believe.
 Legacy systems cascading failures in production with no logs to retrieve.
 I witnessed endless meetings that sparked no innovation.
-All that history will be forgotten, like your tears in a GitHub issue."
+All that history will be forgotten, like tears in an issue."

 <!--
 **leodutra/leodutra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.